-Lemmas \ref{LEM:hyperplane_complex} and \ref{LEM:hyperplane_wl_complex} demonstrate the significant difference between complex linear estimation and widely linear estimation functions, which has been, already, pointed out in section \ref{SEC:complex_SVR}, albeit in a different context.
+Lemmas \ref{LEM:hyperplane_complex} and \ref{LEM:hyperplane_wl_complex} demonstrate the significant difference between complex linear estimation and widely linear estimation functions, which has been, already, pointed out in Section \ref{SEC:complex_SVR}, albeit in a different context.
 The complex linear case is quite restrictive, as the couple of complex hyperplanes are always orthogonal.
 On the other hand, the widely linear case is more general and covers all cases.
-The complex couple of hyperplanes (as defined by definition \ref{DEF:hyperplanes_wl}) divides the space into four parts, i.e.,
+The complex pair of hyperplanes (as defined by definition \ref{DEF:hyperplanes_wl}) divides the space into four parts, i.e.,

-Figure \ref{FIG:hyperplane_C} demonstrates a simple case of a complex couple of hyperplanes that divides $\C$ into four parts.
-Note, that, in some cases, the complex couple of hyperplanes might degenerate into two identical hyperplanes or two parallel hyperplanes.
+Figure \ref{FIG:hyperplane_C} demonstrates a simple case of a complex pair of hyperplanes that divides $\C$ into four parts.
+Note that in some cases the complex pair of hyperplanes might degenerate into two identical hyperplanes or two parallel hyperplanes.